-- 16. Policy 5.2 states that 'The Local Planning Authority will grant planning permission for the development and expansion of small business premises throughout the plan area where there will be no detriment to the amenity of the area or neighbouring occupiers and where there is no conflict with other policies within the Local Plan" - 17.
+- 18. Policy 5.2 states that 'The Local Planning Authority will grant planning permission for the development and expansion of small business premises throughout the plan area where there will be no detriment to the amenity of the area or neighbouring occupiers and where there is no conflict with other policies within the Local Plan" - 19.
+Policy 5.10 states that 'Planning permission will be granted for business uses from residential properties provided the use does not generate levels of visitors, traffic, noise or fumes that will have an adverse effect on the occupiers of adjacent and nearby residential properties."

+- 20..
 It is noted that many representations received raise an in-principle objection to a commercial premises in a residential area.
 However, Local Plan policy does not hold that the location is unacceptable in principle by virtue of its residential setting.
-The application site is located within the plan area of Bournemouth, and in accordance with Policy 5.2, is not sited in an unacceptable area in principle.

-18. In accordance with Policy 5.2, the acceptability of the change of use depends on whether the proposal is harmful in relation to other issues including the amenity of the area and neighbouring residents.
+The application site is located within the plan area of Bournemouth, and in accordance with Policy 5.2 and 5.10, is not sited in an unacceptable area in principle. - 21.
+In accordance with the above policies, the acceptability of the change of use depends on whether the proposal is harmful in relation to other issues including the amenity of the area and neighbouring residents.
 These impacts and other relevant impacts will be discussed throughout this report.